slackapi/deno-slack-hub/.github/CONTRIBUTING.md

 There are many ways you can contribute! :heart:

+## :microscope: Scope

+This project generates the contents of the src folder using the scripts located in the `scripts` folder (more info in
+[Maintainer's Guide](./maintainers_guide.md)).
+For this reason we have a general policy of rarely accepting contributions that directly affect the contents of the `src` folder.
+Instead we highly encourage contributions to the `scripts` folder which indirectly affect the contents of `src`.

 ## :bug: Bug Reports and Fixes

 - At this early stage of development we are not accepting bug reports or feature